 - 1. There is a written policy on professional impairment with signature evidencing student review of policy. - 2.
-All students routinely receive evaluations verbally and in writing, including written notification of problems through periodic meetings with Program Directors and/or Medical Director as well as clinical supervision evaluation meetings. - 3.
+All students routinely receive evaluations verbally and in writing, including written notification of problems through periodic meetings with Program Directors as well as clinical supervision evaluation meetings. - 3.
 Students may also receive in writing descriptions of specific incidences that may evidence professional impairment. - 4.
 The student evidencing professional impairment will usually be given an opportunity for remediation, with specific descriptions of problems, suggestions for remediation, time limits and consequences if remediation is not successful, all noted in writing.
 However, in egregious cases, immediate suspension or termination may be warranted. - 5.
-When the student does not meet the requirements of remediation as previously specified, a judgment about whether the student may progress in the GC Program will be made by the Program Directors in consultation with the Medical Director and relevant faculty (Student Evaluation Committee). - 6.
+When the student does not meet the requirements of remediation as previously specified, a judgment about whether the student may progress in the GC Program will be made by the Program Directors in consultation with relevant faculty (Student Evaluation Committee). - 6.
 When a judgment is made that serious professional impairment exists and that the consequences to the student are significant, the student may request a hearing in which the student may present his or her view of the situation.
-The hearing will be convened by the Program Directors and will include the Medical Director, as well as any faculty member(s) or clinical supervisor(s) who are involved in making judgments of serious professional impairment (Student Evaluation Committee).
-The Associate Dean of Graduate Programs may also be involved in the hearing.
+The hearing will be convened by the Program Directors and will include any faculty member(s) or clinical supervisor(s) who are involved in making judgments of serious professional impairment (Student Evaluation Committee).
+The Associate Dean of Graduate Programs (or similar representative) may also be involved in the hearing.
 Attorneys are not permitted to attend or participate in the hearing. - 7.
 Within one week of the hearing, the student will receive written notification of the outcome of the hearing that will include opportunities for revision, if any, of the initial decision, the basis of the decision, and the opportunity to appeal. - 8.
 After receiving written notification, the student may request an appeal within 14 days to the Dean of the Graduate School.
 (See Graduate School Bulletin for details of the appeal process).

 I understand the above stated policy on impairment.
-Page 4 of 5 Initials